cstylianides96/sepsis-prediction/README.md

 **run_xai()**: Performs Explainable AI: rule extraction and selection.
 Argumentation-based reasoning is implemented in Prolog and executed using Gorgias Cloud.
 To run the argumentation algorithm, you'll need to construct the argumentation theory using the findings obtained from rule extraction and selection.
-More information on how to use Gorgias Cloud can be found at: http://gorgiasb.tuc.gr/GorgiasCloud.html.
+More information on how to use Gorgias Cloud can be found [here](http://gorgiasb.tuc.gr/GorgiasCloud.html).